Ahyaya/statNS/readme.txt

 re-compile the library is necessary for the following reasons:
 1) libstatNS.so is damaged or incompatiable with your operation system, it needs to be re-compiled
-2) you want to change some function or add your own function in the library
+2) you want to change some functionality or add your own functionality in the library

 You are free to copy/modify/publish our code.
 If you found it helpful, please cite our work correctly: